talkking/DeepTalk/README.md

 ## ✨ Highlights

-- **High IQ, high EQ** Solves the catastrophic forgetting problem of native multimodality.
+- **High IQ, high EQ**.
+Solves the catastrophic forgetting problem of native multimodality.
 Maximizes the language generalization capabilities of the original text LLM.
-- **New Architecture** The first model for end-to-end voice interaction based on MoE architecture.
+- **New Architecture**.
+The first model for end-to-end voice interaction based on MoE architecture.
-- **Low Latency** Based on the MoE architecture, since the activation parameter is only 2.4B which is much lower than other 7B dense models, and we adopt the modeling method of parallel generation of speech-text, the inference delay will be greatly reduced, and the delay of the most end-to-end speech interactions is within 500ms.
+- **Low Latency**.
+Based on the MoE architecture, since the activation parameter is only 2.4B which is much lower than other 7B dense models, and we adopt the modeling method of parallel generation of speech-text, the inference delay will be greatly reduced, and the delay of the most end-to-end speech interactions is within 500ms.